Asian markets mixed ahead of US elections, inflation data

 It may take a while to get clarity because of the process to count votes that came in through the mail.

-A report scheduled for Thursday will provide an update on inflation was across the country last month.
-That will influence what’s been the main driver on Wall Street this year: what the Federal Reserve does on interest rates.
+Economists expect a report Thursday to show the consumer price index rose 8% in October from a year earlier, slightly lower than September’s 8.2% inflation rate.

-Economists expect the report to show the consumer price index rose 8% in October from a year earlier, slightly lower than September’s 8.2% inflation rate.
+Regardless of the outcome of Tuesday’s vote, “It is still all about inflation and while this report might not be as hot as the last few, it still should show that rents and the core-service sector part of the economy are still hot,” Edward Moya of Oanda said in a report.

 Higher rates put the brakes on the economy by making it more expensive to buy a house, car or anything else on credit, though they take time to take effect.
 Rate hikes could bring a recession, and they tend to drag on prices for stocks and other investments.